qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Most people are late-trend-following in investment: **not believing in a trend in the beginning, then firmly believing in the trend in its late stage**.
 This is dangerous, because the market has cycles, and some macro-scale cycles can span years or even decades. **The experiences gained in the surge part of the cycle are harmful in the decline part of the cycle and vice versa**.

+### First impression effect (primacy effect)

+People tend to judge things **by first impression**.
+This makes people generate belief by only one observation, which is information-efficient, but can also be biased.

 ### Recency bias

 Overemphasizing recent events, while ignoring long-term trends.